 Our child-centered, play-based learning environment is essential for the enriched social learning, which is central to our mission.
 Social learning forms the bedrock to support academic learning.
 Tracking character development in children’s literature, conceptualizing the main idea, considering the perspective of the listener in a novel story that a child creates, all develop in tandem with our social knowledge.
 When we spend time on social learning we foster cognitive and language development, executive function skills and sensory processing abilities.
 Front-loading a child’s ‘social’ learning is an essential component of educating the whole child.
 To this end, we have developed a social emotional curriculum aligned to the needs of our youngest learners.
 We provide direct instruction of abstract social emotional concepts (social observation, attention and interpretation) and practice social competency all day, every day.

 Using specific initial and ongoing assessments to tap into the cognitive and social emotional domains, we pinpoint each child’s learning strengths and challenges.
 Our teachers use this information to draw out individualized learning plans for each student.
-The Early Childhood program prepares our students to join the larger school community, with the foundation they need in order to be active and engaged scholars and not just individuals capable of amassing knowledge.
-We believe that combining social emotional supports with targeted learning strategies offers our students in the Early Childhood program unique opportunities for success.
+The Early Elementary program prepares our students to join the larger school community, with the foundation they need in order to be active and engaged scholars and not just individuals capable of amassing knowledge.
+We believe that combining social emotional supports with targeted learning strategies offers our students in the Early Elementary program unique opportunities for success.